Jigsaw Puzzles for Teens

 "Busy" Puzzles - Figure-Ground Perception and Scanning

-Some puzzles are "busy" - filled with lots and lots of small objects - think of a library filled with books, a bustling street... these puzzles mostly use figure-ground perception and visual scanning skills.
+Some puzzles are "busy" - filled with lots and lots of small objects.
+For example, the puzzle may show a library filled with books, or a bustling city street... these puzzles mostly use figure-ground perception and visual scanning skills.

 Then you place your piece in approximately the right spot and repeat with the next piece until you start getting pieces that fit together!